Nepiki/Guides/(WIP)-Phoenix-(Atari-2600).md

 # 2) Introduction

 One of my all time favorite Atari 2600 games.
 While inferior in graphics to it's arcade counterpart, this version holds it's own and is allot of fun to play.
 I would like to credit suspect15 for a really awesome review process and helping with making this as close to the best it could be before release.
-Also every over at the jr. dev discord.
+Also everyone over at the jr. dev discord.
 While I don't post allot, it is usually only because someone has either already asked or because someone posts something that answers my question before I ask it, I appreciate all of the invaluable info that you all have provided.

 # 3) Walkthrough